People today consider their pets to be family. Americans are expected to spend nearly $72 billion on their four-legged "children" this year.

 To ensure that your pets are cared for in the way that you desire, you must include them in your estate planning.

-The first step in planning is to choose someone trustworthy to be their guardian, said Paul DeLauro, senior vice president and manager of wealth planning at City National Bank.
+The first step in planning is to choose someone trustworthy to be their guardian, said Paul DeLauro, manager of wealth planning at City National Bank.
 You can designate a guardian in your will or create a more formal pet protection agreement as part of a trust or as a standalone document.

 Just make sure you discuss your plans with the potential guardian to avoid unpleasant surprises.